trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Returns

-`Promise<TransactionReceiptJSON>` : Returns the receipt of a transaction by transaction hash.
+`Promise<Ethereum.TransactionReceipt>` : Returns the receipt of a transaction by transaction hash.

 ---